live-codes/blog.livecodes.io/blog/2023-08-04-introducing-livecodes/index.md

 ### Powerful SDK

 The LiveCodes playground can be [embedded](https://livecodes.io/docs/features/embeds) in any web page.
 A powerful [SDK](https://livecodes.io/docs/sdk/) allows the embedding page to interact with the playground (e.g. run, get/set source code, format, get result page or compiled code, get share URL, listen to changes, run tests, get test results, change layout, etc.).
 This enables other apps to be built on top of LiveCodes.

+Check how you can [build an interactive coding tutorial with LiveCodes](../2023-08-05-lets-make-an-interactive-coding-tutorial/index.md)!

 Your imagination is the limit!